gaafiz/SquareBox_PadBoard/README.md

 # SquareBox the PadBoard

-SquareBox the PadBoard gets you **full controll of your PC using only a Gamepad**!
+SquareBox the PadBoard gets you **full control of your PC using only a Gamepad**!
-It allows you to **use keyboard hotkeys, write text and controll the mouse with your Gamepad Controller** right there in your hands.
+It allows you to **use keyboard hotkeys, write text and control the mouse with your Gamepad Controller** right there in your hands.

 - Are you tring or thinking about building a pc to use as console or emulation station in your living room?
-- Were you connecting your laptop to the TV, getting ready for watching a movie, when you realized you had no easy way to controll your favorite media confortably from your bed?
+- Were you connecting your laptop to the TV, getting ready for watching a movie, when you realized you had no easy way to control your favorite media confortably from your bed?
 - Are you playing your favorite game with your PS4 Controller and you need to write a quick message to your team buddy?

 If the answer to at least one of these question is yes, then a small bluetooth touchpad + keyboard may solve your problems.